Designing an Efficient TSA Security Kiosk Interface

 Wire-framing

-With an understanding of the expected screens, layout, and flow, I built low fidelity wireframes to facilitate communication (See Image F) with the lead engineer and the PM.
+After a few conversations with engineering on the limits of the kiosk and an understanding of the expected layout and element placement, I built low fidelity wireframes (See Image F) to facilitate communication with the lead engineer and the PM.
 This was instrumental in discussion on functionality, interactions, and capturing any usability concerns.

 Image F - Low fidelity wireframes